 What are the laws regarding dirt bike riding?
 Can I ride my dirt bike on the road?
 Do I need any kind of license to ride?
 These questions and more will be answered in this article.

-Riding dirt bikes is fun, and it’s a great way to shake off the daily stress of life and routine that can overwhelm you.
-But, there’s a time and place for everything.
+Riding dirt bikes is fun, and it’s a great way to shake off the daily stress of life, but there’s a time and place for everything.
 Dirt bikes cannot be legally ridden or driven just anywhere.

 We’ll look at the most common places where you can not ride and where you should ride, as well as what kind of license or registration is needed to ride a dirtbike.